-On a forum for entrepreneurs, I recently saw a posting that read something like this:
+In fact, I recently saw a posting on a forum for entrepreneurs that read something like this:

 “I am so sick of being broke!
 I quit my high paying job to pursue my dream, and I now I never have any money.
 My prescription just ran out, and I can’t afford to go get it refilled!
 Wondering if I made a huge mistake!?”

 The posting got lots of encouraging comments about “Oh girl, you can manifest more money if you just set your mind to it!” and “It’ll be ok–keep following your dream and believing!”

 Apparently I was the only one thinking, “Yes, you’ve made a huge mistake.”

 A Reality Check About Quitting Your Job to Start a Business

 There are circumstances when quitting your job without anything lined up is the best choice.
 We’ll get to that in a moment.
 But first…